janko/sequel-activerecord_connection/README.md

 possible to combine their transactions.
 If we executed a Sequel query inside of an Active Record transaction, that query won't actually be executed inside a database transaction.
-This is because transactions are tied to the database connection; if one connection opens a database transaction, this doesn't affect queries executed on a different connection, even if both connections are used in the same ruby process.
+This is because transactions are tied to the database connection; if one connection opens a transaction, this doesn't affect queries executed on a different connection, even if both connections are used in the same ruby process.
 With this library, transactions and queries can be seamlessly combined between Active Record and Sequel.

 In Rails context, there are additional considerations for a Sequel connection